ara-software/AraRoot/AraCorrelator/RayTraceCorrelator_support/make_timing_tables/README.md

 So, the timing tables script essentially replicates the work of those two functions (`ImportStationInfo` and `FlatToEarth_ARA_sharesurface`).
 That is why it looks so convoluted.

+## To Do
+1. Try and eliminate assumptions about number of strings, antennas, etc. in the function.

+More on 1: E.g. don't hardcode the loop to be over four strings, or 16 antennas, etc.